confluentinc/examples/clients/cloud/java/README.md

 # Overview

-Produce messages to and consume messages from [Confluent Cloud](https://www.confluent.io/confluent-cloud/) using the Java Producer and Consumer.
+Produce messages to and consume messages from [Confluent Cloud](https://www.confluent.io/confluent-cloud/) using the Java Producer and Consumer, and Kafka Streams API.

 # Prerequisites